-Non-influenza respiratory virus detections at PathWest decreased in the past week (Figure 14).
-The most common non-influenza respiratory virus detected was rhinovirus (156 cases) followed by RSV (116 cases).
+Non-influenza respiratory virus detections at PathWest increased in the past week.
+The most common non-influenza respiratory virus detected was rhinovirus (118 cases) (Figure 14).

 Figure 14.
-Number of non-influenza respiratory virus detections at PathWest by week, WA, 2023 to 2024 YTD
+Number of non-influenza respiratory virus detections at PathWest by week, WA, 2023 to 2025 YTD

 Note: This graph is a count of all WA samples positive for a common respiratory virus other than influenza reported by PathWest.
+Rhinovirus detections have increased since July 2024.
+This reflects a change in laboratory testing scope which has increased the number of Rhinovirus tests performed and does not necessarily reflect increasing incidence of this virus.

-In the past week, the number of COVID-19 notifications to the Department of Health increased by 29% to 184 notifications (Figure 15).
+In the past week, the number of COVID-19 notifications to the Department of Health decreased to 617 notifications (Figure 15).

 Figure 15.
-COVID-19 notifications and test positivity by notification week, WA, 2023 to 2024 YTD
+COVID-19 notifications and test positivity by notification week, WA, 2023 to 2025 YTD

-In the past week, currently hospitalised cases remained stable with an average of 62 per day.
-Cases currently in intensive care units decreased with an average of 0 per day (Figure 16).
+In the past week, currently hospitalised cases remained stable at an average of 154 per day.
+The 7-day average for cases currently in intensive care units increased to four (Figure 16).

 Figure 16.
-7-day average of COVID-19 cases currently in hospital or in ICU, WA, 2023 to 2024 YTD
+7-day average of COVID-19 cases currently in hospital or in ICU, WA, 2023 to 2025 YTD